gthreehosmane/linux/README-Assignment4.md

 Also, there were 2 new type of exits that occured in shadow paging.
 - Exit 14 : INVLPG
-       - Since exits on TLB flushes is enabled in shadow paging.
+     - This is because exits on TLB flushes is enabled in shadow paging.
 - Exit 33 : VM-entry failure due to invalid guest state.
      - Many VM-entry failures happened because checks performed on few of the guest state registers failed.

 What changed between the two runs (ept vs no-ept)?